 - Some congenital heart defects in children are straightforward and do not require treatment.
 Other congenital heart defects in children are more complex and may require multiple surgeries over a period of years.

-- Learning more about your child’s congenital heart defect will help you better understand its condition and what will happen in the months and years to come.
-Congenital heart defects in children Treatment in Hyderabad
+- Knowing your child’s congenital heart defect will help you better understand its condition and what will happen in the months and years to come.

 Serious congenital heart defects usually occur soon after birth or in the first few months of life.
 Signs and symptoms can include:

 - Light gray or blue skin color (cyanosis)